Kyriosity/read-write/README+/pencraft/README+/opuses/IT-memes.md

 <details>
 <summary><ins>&nbsp;<b>Inspiring quotes for procrastination and perfectionism</b>&nbsp;</ins></summary>

-#### Solomon
+#### King Solomon

- Webster's Bible Translation
-For in much wisdom is much grief: and he that increaseth knowledge increaseth sorrow
+For in much wisdom is much grief: and he that increaseth knowledge increaseth sorrow.

+Ecclesiastes 1:18

+Webster's Bible Translation.

 #### Relief in the great